ManiRajan1/Project_repositories/README.md

 The entire project is demonstrated by two sections.
 ### Section 1:
-In this section a samples of a metadata produced by the tools are included by the structure
+In this section samples of metadata produced by the config management tools are included by the structure
 ```bash
 .
 ├── data